Ozerich/bannerstudio-crm/README.md

 projects_panel
 ==============

-System for cooperation employers and customers
+Application for cooperation employers and customers and control by head of company.